rendoir/feup-lgp/README.md

 open a terminal and run the command `git clone https://git.fe.up.pt/lgp2019/lgp-3/lgp-3a.git && cd lgp-3a`

 #### Dependencies
-First we are going to install the app dependencies by going to the app folder using `cd app` followed by `npm install`. \
+First we are going to install the app dependencies by going to the app folder using `cd web` followed by `npm install`. \
 Then, we move to the server by running the command `cd ../server` and then `npm install`

 #### Starting the application
 Inside the server folder, run `npm start` to start the server.
-Then, move to the app folder by typing `cd ../app` \
+Then, move to the app folder by typing `cd ../web` \
 followed by `npm start`.

 Useful links